7Block Labs

 Who this guide is for

-• Startup founders and enterprise product leaders choosing an NFT stack.
+• Startup founders and product leaders in the enterprise world are diving into the NFT stack.

 TL;DR: The core engineering divergence